 The purpose of this test is to induce gumming of M/700 fire controls using only assigned lubricants.
-Discuss Set-up better

 To date only Steelguard has showed signs of starting to congeal.
 All others are still liquid.

 This is an overview of the test results.